Best Dive Computer in 2020 – Editor’s Picks

 - No air integration

-If you’re willing to spend a little more, then check out the Cressi Giotto (click here for a detailed review).
+If you’re willing to spend a little more, then check out the Cressi Giotto dive computer (click here for a detailed dive computer review).
 It’s a step up and offers some better features.
 You can also check out our head-to-head comparison of the two devices to learn more about the differences in detail.

 The Mares Smart is a minimalist but efficient entry-level dive computer that trumps a lot of high-priced models with its intuitive user interface and two-button control.
 It may lack the bells and whistles you’ll find in higher-end devices.
 But it more than makes up for it with its well thought out dive mode screen and comprehensive data.